 Web push notifications are short messages a website sends to a user’s device, usually as a pop-up message on the screen.
 In this digital age, where information overload is a real challenge, web push notifications cut through the noise to deliver relevant and timely content directly to users’ devices.

 Web push notifications keep users and businesses connected as long as a user’s browser is open.
-The user doesn’t even need to be on the business’s actual website to receive the notification.
+Both website users and website visitors can receive web push notifications, even if they are not currently on the site.

 This technology leverages a combination of browser capabilities and server-side infrastructure to deliver real-time updates, alerts, or personalized messages directly to a user’s desktop or mobile device.